Selected store:

 Why are diabetes screenings and tests important?

-People living with diabetes should undergo routine tests that help monitor your blood pressure and cholesterol levels.
+People living with diabetes should undergo routine tests that help monitor blood pressure and cholesterol levels.
 Enhanced screenings and tests should also be a part of a routine preventive care plan to monitor your A1C, kidney, eye and foot health.

 Kidney screenings

 Individuals with diabetes are at increased risk of developing chronic kidney disease.
-That’s why routine screening is so important in the early detection and treatment of kidney disease, as it masy slow progression of kidney failure.
+That’s why routine screening is so important in the early detection and treatment of kidney disease, as it may slow progression of kidney failure.

 A1C tests